 Leeuwenhoek, enterprising individual that he was, decided to test certain liquids to see if they killed the "animalcules" found in dental plaque.
 He applied vinegar and brandy to the microorganisms in a dish and then observed as they reacted to it.

 What he saw was rather surprising.
 Vinegar should have killed the bacteria, since it was commonly used for pickling and preserving - yet it didn't.
 Neither did the alcohol in brandy, according to a paper published in the Journal of the American Dental Association.

 Next, he tried gargling with vinegar and brandy himself, and then examining his dental plaque afterward.
 Again, these liquids - both of which had been used as mouthwashes over the centuries - failed to kill the microbes on teeth.

-The Dutch innovator concluded that alcohol and vinegar either couldn't eliminate oral bacteria or did a poor job of it.
+The Dutch innovator concluded that alcohol and vinegar either couldn't alleviate oral bacteria or did a poor job of it.